wilcode31/elite-qualifier/README.md

 ## Background

-This is why this application exists.
+This application is used to sort out the movies you have and haven't seen.

 ## Install